se-edu/learningresources/contents/uix/accessibility.md

 ## Why is accessibility important?

 ##### For the developer
 1. **Accessibility improves everyone's UX**.
-Accessibility practices are good design practices in general, so improving accessibility brings benefits to everyone.
+[W3C](https://www.w3.org/standards/webdesign/accessibility) notes that accessibility practices are good design practices in general.
+So, improving accessibility brings benefits to everyone.
 2. **Accessibility is a right**.
 Caring about accessibility demonstrates good ethics/morals.
 3. **Accessibility improves SEO**.
-Semantic HTML (which improves accessibility) also improves SEO, making your website more findable and marketable to new users.
+Semantic HTML (which improves accessibility) also improves SEO, making your website more discoverable and marketable to new users.
 4. **Accessibility helps you increase your user base**.
 According to the [World Health Organization world report on disability](https://www.who.int/disabilities/world_report/2011/report/en/), about 15% of the world's population live with some form of disability.
 That makes up more than 1 billion people.
 It is a significant population of users, so improving accessibility can help you reach more people.
 5. **Accessibility is part of the law in some places**.
 In [some countries](https://www.w3.org/WAI/policies/), abiding by accessibility guidelines is mandatory.
 Be careful not to break the law!